sentinel-official/docs/docs/getting-started/apps.md

         svgFile="/icons/independentdvpn.png"
     />
     <Card
-        title="Breadcrumbs"
+        title="VALT"
-        description="Take charge of your online privacy with Breadcrumbs.
+        description="Take charge of your online privacy with VALT.
 Protect your digital footprint and earn rewards for your data.
 Our advanced VPN, powered by Sentinel, ensures top-notch security, keeping your information safe and inaccessible to prying eyes." to="https://www.breadcrumbsdata.com/"
         icon=""
-        svgFile="/icons/breadcrumbs.svg"
+        svgFile="/icons/valt.svg"
     />
     <Card
         title="V2:App"